Ceroxylon/konsensis/README.md

 Options:
 <pre>
-  --models TEXT                      /// Choose models to use: OpenAI is 1, Claude is 2 (use "1,2" for both, "2,1" to get the first answer from Claude)
+  --models TEXT                      /// Choose models to use: GPT4 is 1, Claude is 2, Command R+ is 3 (use "1,2" to get the first response from GPT4 and send it to Claude, "2,1" to get the first answer from Claude, etc)

   --recursive                       ///  Enable recursive mode.
 This along with selecting a single model will feed the response back into the original model.

   --threshold INTEGER               ///  Enter a quality threshold (1-100).
-Things get interesting above 90 with the more sophisitcated models.
+Things get interesting above 90 with more sophisitcated models.

   --initial_prompt TEXT             ///  Enter an Initial System Prompt.
 This sets the intention, behavior, and purpse of the USER_QUESTION